AnyStatus/Plugins/README.md

 [AnyStatus](http://www.anystat.us) is a Visual Studio extension for monitoring continuous integration builds, deployments, servers and services on the back end of your development workflow - so you can focus on your code.

+To learn more about developing plugins for AnyStatus, visit [AnyStatus API](https://github.com/AnyStatus/API) repository.

 ## Plugin List

 ### Continuous Integration